Your cart is empty

 Important Note...

 If you try to use western utensils to prepare matcha, it most likely won't turn out well.
-We strongly advice you to obtain and use the traditional Japanese matcha utensils as it will enrich your matcha experience and increase your chances of making the perfect bowl of matcha.
+We strongly advice you to obtain and use the traditional Japanese matcha utensils outlined above as they will enrich your matcha experience and increase your chances of making the perfect bowl of matcha.

 Brewing Suggestion...